-In this entry, we are going to make our first program in Arduino.
-We assume that we have an Arduino UNO board or similar, as we saw in this entry, and the standard Arduino IDE correctly installed, as we saw in this entry.
+In this post, we are going to make our first Arduino program.
+We assume you have an Arduino UNO board or similar, as seen in this post, and the standard Arduino IDE correctly installed, as shown in this post.

-First, we connect our Arduino board using a USB A-B cable, the type commonly used to connect printers.
-For now, there is no need for a power connection or additional cable; programming is sufficient with just the USB.
+First, connect your Arduino board using an A-B USB cable, the type commonly used to connect printers.
+For now, no additional power supply or cable is needed for programming; the USB connection alone is sufficient.

-Next, we open the Arduino IDE environment.
-We select the model of the board we are using.
+Next, open the Arduino IDE.
+Select the board model you are using.

-We select the communication port to which it is connected.
+Select the communication port it is connected to.

-We now have the connection configured and ready to upload our first program.
+Now we have the connection configured and ready to load our first program.

 //DECLARATIONS AREA